 Kooyong House by Matt Gibson Architecture

-Australian architectural firm Matt Gibson Architecture has completed the Kooyong House in Melbourne, Australia.
+Australian architectural firm Matt Gibson Architecture has completed the Kooyong House.

 Kooyong House by Matt Gibson Architecture:

 “The existing site contained a grand Victorian double front dwelling badly in need of repair.
 Upon persuasive encouragement and expert advice the client agreed to retain the front elements of the building.

 Following the removal of a previous addition, the extensive brief requested an upper level addition, garage & pool.
 Our choice (given depth of the site) was to separate rather than attach the new works to the rear of the existing building which availed textured areas of external space between old & new objects.
 2 levels of new ‘L’ shaped floor area are stacked on top of each other at the rear utilising the limits of the site.

 Ground level links are made via a Garage and a circulation ‘bridge’ extending off the existing hallway.
 This hallway continues as a main axis through new and old to the rear of the site.
 Presented as a corridor of archways this ‘journey of time’ sets up a series of delayed thresholds or framed scenes.
 Although the new work is deliberately set apart as new ‘pavilion’, it is deliberately recessive from the street adding to the sense and cognitive interest once one reaches the end of the axis leaving little memory of the original Victorian dwelling.